Java-SpringBoot/belajar-openshift/README.md

 # Step 4: Pull Source code from GitHub

-    git remote add upstream https://github.com/kolorobot/openshift-diy-spring-boot-sample.git
+    git remote add upstream git@bitbucket.org:MirzaAkhena/openshift-boot-java8.git
     git pull -s recursive -X theirs upstream master

 # Step 5: Push changes

 The basic template is ready to be pushed:

-	git push
+	git push origin master

 The initial deployment (build and application startup) will take some time (up to several minutes).
 Subsequent deployments are a bit faster, although starting Spring Boot application may take even more than 2 minutes on small Gear:

 	Tomcat started on port(s): 8080/http
 	Started Application in 125.511 seconds

-You can now browse to: http://boot-<namespace>.rhcloud.com/manage/health and you should see:
+You can now browse to: http://belajar-<namespace>.rhcloud.com and you should see:

-	{
-		"status": "UP",
-		"database": "PostgreSQL",
-		"hello": 1
-	}
+	[]

+You can then go to "/add/mirza" to add a person named mirza

+	{"id":1,"name":"Mirza"}

-You can then browse to "/" to see the API root resource.
+You can then go to "/" to see that mirza has been added to database

+	[{"id":1,"name":"Mirza"}]

 # Step 6: Adding Jenkins